marcransome/pond/manpages/pond.md

 **list** [**-e**|**\--enabled**] [**-d**|**\--disabled**] [**-l**|**\--loaded**] [**-u**|**\--unloaded**]
 ---------------------------------------------------------------------------------------------------------

 List ponds.
 If no options are specified, _all_ pond names will be printed to standard output regardless of their status.
-If one or more options are specified then only the names of ponds that match an option will be output.
+If one or more options are specified, then only the names of ponds that match an option will be output.

 **-e**, **\--enabled**